mmann1123/YM_TZ_crop_classifier/writeup/writeup.md

 - **Variability Metrics**: Standard deviation, variance, and whether variance is larger than standard deviation to evaluate the dispersion of values.
 - **Complexity and Trend Analysis**: Time series complexity and symmetry looking, adding depth to the analysis of temporal patterns.

+For a full list of the time series features extracted in this study and thier descriptions, please refer to the Appendix.

 Notably, certain statistics like `longest_strike_above_mean` and `longest_strike_below_mean` were excluded due to computational constraints related to GPU memory capacity on the JAX platform.
 Additionally, some planned metrics such as OLS slope, intercept, and R-squared calculations were not implemented.

 The integration of `xr_fresh` into our analytical workflow allowed for an automated and robust analysis of temporal patterns across the study area.
 By leveraging this toolkit, we could efficiently process large datasets, ensuring that each pixel's temporal dynamics were comprehensively characterized, which is critical for accurate environmental monitoring and change detection.